penelopenelope/ALL-About-MachineLearning/README.md

 # CompBioTree-MachineLearning
-Machine Learning Theory and Models for Computational Biology.
+Notes of Machine Learning Theory and Models for Computational Biology.